Heathrow Terminal 4: Road links

 Terminal 4 is accessed from Junction 14 of the M25 motorway via the A3113 and then the Southern Perimeter Road.
 It is also accessible from Central London via the M4, exiting at Junction 3.
 There is a short stay car park directly opposite the terminal and a long stay car park on the other side of the twin rivers.

 Rail links

-Terminal 4 is served by Heathrow Terminal 4 Underground station on the London Underground's Piccadilly line and by Elizabeth line trains at Heathrow Terminal 4.
+Terminal 4 is served by the London Underground's Piccadilly line trains at Heathrow Terminal 4 tube station and by Elizabeth line trains at Heathrow Terminal 4 railway station.
+All trains between the Heathrow terminals are free.

-The Elizabeth line provides a free shuttle service to Heathrow Central station.
-At Heathrow Central, passengers can change for free services to Terminal 5.
-The Elizabeth line operates an all stations stopping service to Abbey Wood station in southeast London via London Paddington.
-From May 2023, the full timetable will be introduced, with trains also travelling to Shenfield on the Great Eastern Main Line.

 The Piccadilly line has up to six trains per hour (about every 10 minutes) in the direction of Cockfosters via central London.
-Trains to central London run via Heathrow Terminals 2 & 3.
+Trains to central London run via Heathrow Terminals 2 & 3 tube station.
 They may wait at Heathrow Terminal 4 for up to eight minutes.
 Although the journey takes longer, fares are much cheaper than on the Elizabeth Line and Heathrow Express services.

 Bus links

-Terminal 4 is served by some local buses, coach services and car parking.
+Some local buses, coach services, and car parking serve Terminal 4.